Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Data reduction and analysis

-The p.e. distributions from the central PDMs were accumulated for each run; as an example the distributions relative to Run 1453(006) is shown in Fig.~\ref{fig:pe_distribution}.
-Each distribution was then modelled with a power law function $p_{0}\cdot x^{p_{1}}$ where $p_{1}$ is the index of the power law and $p_{0}$ the normalization factor.
-These two parameters were derived with a fitting procedure performed in the interval 50--200 p.e., chosen to exclude from the analysis those pixels where the contribution from the background, faint stars or muons could be not negligible and to guarantee the applicability of the $\chi^2$ statistics having all bins of the six distributions more than 20 samplings.
+The distribution accumulated for each Run was then modelled with the power law function of Eq.\ref{eq:gain}.
+The two parameters of the model were derived with a fitting procedure performed in the interval 50--200 $pe$ where each bin has more than 20 counts, that allows for assuming a Gaussian statistic and using the $\chi^2$ test to estimate the goodness of the fit.
+Errors in the fitting parameters are relative to 90\% confidence level.

 The final parameters were obtained in two steps with an iterative procedure.
-All distributions were, at first, fitted leaving $p_{0}$ and $p_{1}$ as free parameters and later all indices were fixed to the same value computed from the $p_{1}$ obtained in the first step.
-This procedure allowed us to avoid the effects of the correlation between $p_0$ and $p_1$, after the normalization for the exposures, in the fitting procedure, without changing the results.
-Errors in the fitting parameters are relative to 90\% confidence level.
+All distributions were, at first, fitted leaving $p_{0}$ and $p_{1}$ as free parameters and latter all $p_1$ were fixed to the average obtained from the values derived in the first step.
+This procedure avoids the effects of the correlation between $p_0$ and $p_1$ in the fitting procedure.
+All runs present different temporal duration, then to compare the $p_0$ value of each run we normalized them to the correspondent exposure.

 The best fit parameters relative to the first step are shown in Table~\ref{tab:p0p1} together with the reduced $\chi^2$, for the six analysed runs.
-In all cases, the adopted model well reproduces the distributions being all $\chi^2$ within 2$\sigma$ of the expected values.
-Indices are also shown in Fig.~\ref{fig:index} as function of time: they are all compatible, within errors, with the constant 2.49$\pm$0.02 used in the second step of the fitting procedure.
-The $p_1$ parameters obtained in the second step are presented in Fig.~\ref{fig:normalization} and in Table~\ref{tab:p0}, together with the values of the reduced $\chi^2$ that state again the goodness of the model.
-In the same table, the rate of the events used for the p.e. distribution and the average NSB fluxes measured by UVscope are also shown.
+In all cases, the adopted model reproduces well the distributions being all $\chi^2$ within 2$\sigma$ of the expected values.
+Indices \textbf{$p_1$} are also shown in Fig.~\ref{fig:index} as function of time.
+Fitting all values with a constant we obtained 2.49$\pm$0.02 used in the second step of the fitting procedure.
+In Fig.~\ref{fig:index} this constant is represented with a dashed red line and its error with a shaded area.
+The $p_0$ parameters obtained in the second step are presented in Fig.~\ref{fig:normalization} and in Table~\ref{tab:p0}, together with the values of the reduced $\chi^2$ that state again the goodness of the model.
+In the same table, the average NSB fluxes measured by UVscope are also shown.
+The Fig.~\ref{fig:pe_norm} shows the best fit line of $p_0$ values with a slope of 2.9 and an intercept of 4.6$\cdot10^{4}$.
+The $\chi^2$ distribution provides an acceptable match within the 2 $\sigma$.
+The behavior of $p_0$ points is linear, since they are variations of the order of several tens in percentage.
+The linear trend is decreasing with the increased NSB flux measured by UVscope.